-But things have changed, and I am now a more enlightened individual after reading Cathy Duffy’s 101 Top Picks for Homeschool Curriculum (ok, ok, mine was a secondhand version of 100 Top Picks, but I’m sure the additional one pick hasn’t substantially changed the content).
+But things have changed, and I am now a more enlightened individual after reading Cathy Duffy’s 101 Top Picks for Homeschool Curriculum (well, mine was a secondhand version of 100 Top Picks, but I’m sure the additional picks haven’t substantially changed the content).

 My educational philosophy, quite simply, would be taken from my own homeschool experience – from my mom, who is (in my unbiased opinion) the best teacher-for-life I have ever known.

 “I want you to have a general knowledge of how things work,” she would say, “and for the things you don’t know, you should at least know how to look them up.”

 NOTE: This was in the dark ages before the Internet had taken off.
 I’m revealing a little of my age – horrors!

 Of course, it’s every generation’s prerogative (and presumption) to consider how they would do things differently from their parents.
 In my case, though, I hope to do many things the same way.

 One of those things is passing on my mom’s educational philosophy, especially in today’s culture where one can become ultra-specialized in one area and miss out on a thousand others.
 Or conversely, to know a smattering of info on a particular topic and think that makes us qualified experts.